howehh/AjocBot/README.md

 Bot Usage Instructions:

-1. Configure bot credentials in config.json:
+1. cd into AjocBot folder and configure config.json:

       Cytube username and password fields are login for bot<br>
       socketConnection is the URL you are connecting to (ex: https://zip.cytu.be:10443)<br>